Pineapple and ginger mint julep cocktail

 • 1/4 cup bourbon

-• 3 T pineapple sugar syrup
+• 3 Tbsp pineapple sugar syrup See details above on how to make this

 • ice and crushed ice